Sankalp Reddy

-Sankalp Reddy (born October 20, 1984) is an Indian film director, and screenwriter who primarily works in Telugu films.
-He made his directorial debut with the war film Ghazi (2017) which won the National Film Award for Best Feature Film in Telugu.
+Sankalp Reddy (born October 20, 1984) is an Indian film director, and screenwriter who primarily works in Telugu cinema.
+He made his directorial debut with the Pan-Indian war film Ghazi (2017) which won the National Film Award for Best Feature Film in Telugu.
 Reddy later directed science fiction film Antariksham 9000 KMPH (2018).

 Early life

 Sankalp Reddy was born and brought up in Hyderabad.
 He graduated from CVR College of Engineering and moved to Australia for his MBA at Griffith University, Brisbane.
 He later dropped out after a semester and joined Griffith Film School, a top creative arts school in Australia, for pursuing MFA in film direction.